arangodb/docs/3.6/http/agency.md

 ### Observers

-External services to the agency may announce themselves or others to be observers of arbitrary existing or future keys in the key-value-store.
-The agency must then inform the observing service of any changes to the subtree below the observed key.
+External services to the Agency may announce themselves or others to be observers of arbitrary existing or future keys in the key-value-store.
+The Agency must then inform the observing service of any changes to the subtree below the observed key.
 The notification is done by virtue of POST requests to a required valid URL.

-In order to observe any future modification below say `"/a/b/c"`, a observer is announced through posting the below document to the agency’s write REST handler:
+In order to observe any future modification below say `"/a/b/c"`, a observer is announced through posting the below document to the Agency’s write REST handler:

 ```js
 [ { "/a/b/c":